-In this article, you’ll discover the core features of a nutrition app and the efficient ways to overtake the leaders in the mHealth app market.
+In this article, you’ll discover the core features needed for creating a fitness and nutrition app and the efficient ways to overtake the leaders in the mHealth app market.

 Best ideas for diet app development

 There are many different diet apps available on the App Store and Google Play Store.
 They cater to different target audiences and hence have different functionality and feature sets.
 We’ve tried out various nutrition applications to determine the following diet app ideas.
 Bear in mind that some apps combine these ideas in order to attract more users.

 Idea #1: Calorie counter

 Calorie counters or diet trackers are probably the most popular type of nutrition app.
 Their main objective is to measure calories consumed and burned by the user in a day.
 These apps work in a pretty simple way: first, a user sets a goal, in most cases their weight.
 After that, they input information about their activities and the food they eat, and the app calculates the calories they’ve consumed and burnt.

 According to goals and calorie data, these applications can analyze users’ progress and send them notifications with dietary recommendations or reminders.
 You can find hundreds of examples of such applications.

 MyFitnessPal wins the battle in this market segment.
 This app occupies first place in the Health & Fitness category in the App Store, with about 11.7 million monthly users.
 It counts calories and water consumed and tracks user activity.
 The list of features is really stunning: barcode scanning, messaging, social sharing, notes, and integration with fitness trackers.
 There are also nutrition dashboards, food journal, and custom calorie goals for each day, but these functions are available only with the premium plan.